winny52/Deployingusinggithubpages/README.md

 Start the development server using npm start.
 Open your web browser and go to http://localhost:3000 to access the BookFinder app.

+## How to access the app
+The application is deployed and well functioning at https://cheerful-alpaca-be09ad.netlify.app/

 ## Data Source
 The book data used in this app is fetched from the "https://example-data.draftbit.com/books" API.
 The API provides a collection of book data in JSON format.